The galaxy's most dangerous crime family has a new leader—and he used to be a hero.

 Gideon launched.
 The escape wire went taut, hurling him in a wide arc over Gablehaven.
 Muscles burned.
 Breath vanished.
 He adjusted by instinct.

 Slate tiles surged up.
 Too fast.
-He hit hard.
-Slid.
-Grabbed for purchase.
-A chimney lip caught him just short of the edge.
+He hit hard, then slid.
+Grabbing for purchase, a chimney lip caught him just short of the edge.
 No breath.
 Claws scraped stone.

 He ran.